ss6851/assign1/README.md

 Hi @everyone!
-I have been trying to simulate GET request and have written few lines of code (attached here and trying to push on to GitHub).
+I have been trying to simulate GET request and have written few lines of code.
 Following is the function of each python file.

 Server.py – acts as our main server which will respond to every request.
 Parser.py – parses the request and returns HTTP method and file requested (for now)